-- at least three letters of recommendation from professors or others familiar with an applicant's academic credentials (recommendation forms are available through the link in the 'Related Links' box to the right);
+- At least three letters of recommendation from professors or others familiar with the applicant's academic credentials (Recommendation forms are available through the link in the box to the right.);

-- a completed Course Record worksheet listing relevant undergraduate coursework by subject category, primary textbook used for each course, and the grade received for completing the course.
+- A completed Course Record worksheet (within the application) listing undergraduate coursework by subject category, primary textbook used for each course, and the grade received for completing the course;

 You may access an application and reference forms by using the links on the right.
 Once you have submitted an on-line application, use the 'Application Status Login' link to submit any remaining application materials, or to monitor the status of your application.

 Please Note: Applicants must direct their reference writers to the References page on this website.
-References listed on an student's application will not be automatically contacted by the application server.
+References listed on a student's application will not be automatically contacted by the application server.

 » View the References page

 Completed applications must be submitted by February 15.
 Applicants will be notified of decisions in mid March.

 All students who are offered a position at this REU Site have until March 15th or later to accept or reject the offer.
 Any student who is asked to accept or reject an offer prior to March 15th should contact the NSF Division of Ocean Sciences REU Program Director, Elizabeth Rom.